availink/amlogic_meson_dvb4linux/README.md

 ## amlogic_meson_dvb4linux
 This repository is our prototype for distributing Linux DVB drivers for our demodulator products.
-Here, we have integrated our AVL6261 S/S2/S2X demodulator driver and our version of the Airoha AV201x tuner driver into a DVB frontend device for the Amlogic Meson SoC for use within the LibreELEC/CoreELEC embedded Linux distro.
+Here, we have integrated our AVL6261 S/S2/S2X demodulator driver and our version of the Airoha AV201x tuner driver into a DVB frontend device for the Amlogic Meson SoC.
+We package the drivers into the CoreELEC distro as a proof of concept.

 ### Directory Structure
 ```